-Established in 1991, privately owned and managed, YORK SCHOOL is one of the leading English schools in Poland.
-It has been accredited by the Polish Association for Standards in English PASE since 1997 with 6 succesfull inspections based on the PASE Recognition Scheme www.pase.pl.
-In 2004, as the first school in Europe apart from the UK, YORK became a member of QUALITY ENGLISH The Best of Independent English Language Schools www.quality-english.com.
+Established in 1991, privately owned and managed, York School is one of the leading English schools in Poland.
+It has been accredited by the Polish Association for Standards in English PASE since 1997 with 7 succesfull inspections based on the PASE Recognition Scheme www.pase.pl.
+Since 2004, as the first school in Europe apart from the UK, York School has been a member of QUALITY ENGLISH The Best of Independent English Language Schools www.quality-english.com.

-YORK SCHOOL offers top quality courses all year round for approximately 80 groups inclusive in-company training; it specializes in conversation/General English courses with experienced native speakers; Cambridge exams preparation -(95% pass -statistics since 1999, YORK is an internal examination centre for its own students); Business and other ESP courses for individuals, companies and institutions.
+YORK offers top quality courses all year round for approximately 80 groups inclusive in-company training; it specializes in conversation/General English courses with experienced non and native speakers; Cambridge exams preparation -(95% pass -statistics since 1999, YORK is also an internal examination centre); Business and other ESP courses for individuals, companies and institutions.
 York groups sizes: 7-12 children and teenagers; 7-10 adults 19+; also groups 1-3; 4, 5-6 on request and one to one by individual arrangement (needs analysis programmme)

 - B.A. / M.A.
 Diploma